KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Orders represent the business transaction, not just a shopping cart
 - Orders have a lifecycle from creation to completion
 - Orders can contain multiple products with different quantities

+**Conceptual Attributes**:

+The following attributes support order processing and tracking:

+- **OrderID**: Unique identifier for each order, serving as the primary key and enabling tracking throughout the order lifecycle.
+- **OrderDate**: Timestamp recording when the order was placed, essential for order tracking, reporting, and customer service.
+- **Status**: Indicates the current stage in the order lifecycle (Pending, Processing, Shipped, Delivered, Cancelled), enabling process tracking and customer communication.
+- **TotalAmount**: The total monetary value of the order, calculated from all order items, required for payment processing and financial reporting.
+- **CustomerID**: Reference to the customer who placed the order, establishing the mandatory relationship between orders and customers.

 </details>